 PVC pipes are flexible and easy to work with.
-Unfortunately they are more easily destructible as well.
-PVC pipes are susceptible to nails that may be used to secure drywall within a home.
+Unfortunately, they are easily destructible as well.
+In the photo above the closet showed evidence of mold.
+Once the drywall was removed it was evident that the drainage pipe from the bathroom above was cracked and leaking water.
+This is because PVC pipes are susceptible to nails and screws that may be used to secure drywall within a home.
 If a nail ruptures a PVC pipe and the plumber is unaware then the water that flows through it will seep within the home.
 This can become disastrous as the water may be absorbed by other building materials such as drywall eventually leading to a mold issue.

 Mold, PVC pipes, and condensation

 As warm and cold water flows throughout the home, using PVC pipes in locations that experience different weather patterns may increase the potential of mold growth within the home.
 It is more likely that within the winter months that a home which is heated to keep its occupants warm will cause moisture to increase and condensation to occur.
 This is a result of cold water within the pipes interacting with the warm air within the home.
 As this process takes places the possibility of mold growth increases significantly as building materials such as drywall may absorb the moisture and provide a food source for the growth of mold.

 PVC pipes are installed by cutting, shaping, and attaching the pieces together.
 Improper installation may include fittings becoming loose, use of pipes before glue used to create seal has dried, improperly priming, and so on.
 Improper installation will result in water seeping through the joints and creating a water source for mold growth.